A category-theoretic version of the identity type weak factorization system: The syntactic category of

 An important class of context morphisms, called \emph{dependent projections}, are those which drop some variables of a context, that is, context morphisms of the form

 where $\Psi$ is a context depending on $\Phi$, and $(x_1, \dots, x_n)$ are the variables in $\Phi$.

 We can then define an equivalence relation on contexts and context morphisms, which extends definitional equality, identifying two contexts (contexts morphisms) if they coincide up to variable renaming.

-Objects and arrows of the \emph{syntactic category} \csint of a type theory \T are equivalence classes of contexts and context morphisms respectively.
-Identity arrows are defined in the obvious way, whilst the composition of two arrows is defined by means of substitution within representatives of equivalence classes: if $(\Phi)\ a : \Theta$ and $(\Theta)\ b : \Psi$ are such representatives and $z_1, \dots, z_k$ are the free variables in the context $\Theta$, the composite arrow is the equivalence class of the context morphism given by the judgments
+\begin{defin} Objects and arrows of the \emph{syntactic category} \syntc of a type theory \T are equivalence classes of contexts and context morphisms respectively.
+Identity arrows are defined in the obvious way, whilst the composition of two arrows $a \colon \Phi \to \Theta$ and $b \colon \Theta \to \Psi$ is defined by means of substitution within representatives of equivalence classes: if $(\Phi)\ (a_1, \dots, a_k) : \Theta$ and $(\Theta)\ (b_1, \dots, b_m) : \Psi$ are such representatives and $z_1, \dots, z_k$ are the free variables in the context $\Theta$, the composite arrow is the equivalence class of the context morphism given by the judgments